-The South African Plastics Recycling Organisation (SAPRO) hosts the Recycled Plastic Product of the Year Awards, biannually, to raise awareness and showcase the wide variety of ingenious products that are locally designed and manufactured using recycled plastics.
-The event is a cornerstone of SAPRO’s strategy to grow the demand for plastic recyclate and help improve the quality of locally manufactured products.
+SAPRO host the Recycled Plastic Product of the Year Awards, biannually, to raise awareness and showcase the wide variety of ingenious products that are locally designed and manufactured using recycled plastics.
+The event is a cornerstone of our strategy to grow the demand for plastic recyclate, and help improve market acceptance of locally manufactured recycled plastic products.

 - raise awareness of the versatility and progression in the application of recycled plastics,

 - educate and encourage brand owners and product designers to design products using recyclate and design products to aid the recycling thereof,

 - stimulate the appetite for the design and manufacture of more products made from recycled plastics,